lmigueldf/doc/guide/install.md

 To keep your copy of the DevKit up to date, run the update command:

 ~~~
-$ basil update
+$ devkit update
 ~~~

 The update command is also able to check out older versions of the DevKit or different channels of DevKit versions.
-Read the help menu with `basil update --help` for more information on this flexible tool.
+Read the help menu with `devkit update --help` for more information on this flexible tool.

 ## Hello, World!

-Once `basil` is installed you're ready to create a new game project.
+Once `devkit` is installed you're ready to create a new game project.
 Take a look at the [Hello, World!
 Guide](../guide/hello-world.html) to see how to get started using the Game Closure DevKit.